 For now, prototyping, customized products and small production runs will keep leading the commercial usage of 3D Printing in the short term, while new niches develop.

-Tell me what you think will be the new trend or the new historical change, and what you would do to achieve it.
+So there you have it, the complete History of 3DP, Tell me what you think will be the new trend or the new historical change, and what you would do to achieve it.
 Who knows?
 I might have to ask for an interview with you a few years from now.